ehForwarderBot/efb-telegram-master/README.md

 chat - Generate a chat head.
-recog - Recognize a speech by replying to it. extra - Access extra functionalities.
+recog - Recognize a speech by replying to it. extra - Access extra functionalities. update_info - Update the group name and profile picture
 ```

 **Note**